JohnSnowLabs/johnsnowlabs/docs/_posts/Meryem1425/2024-07-03-assertion_alcohol_smoking_general_symptoms_wip_en.md

     assertion
     ])

-sample_texts = ["""The initial technician's record indicated decreased oxygen saturation (55%) by pulse oximetry, tachycardia (heart rate 110 bpm), and hypotension (blood pressure 90/72 mmHg).He was admitted to the intensive care unit with a preliminary diagnosis of acute respiratory failure due to acute alcohol intoxication."""]
+sample_texts = ["""The initial technician's record indicated decreased oxygen saturation (55%) by pulse oximetry, tachycardia (heart rate 110 bpm), and hypotension (blood pressure 90/72 mmHg).He was admitted to the intensive care unit with a preliminary diagnosis of acute respiratory failure due to acute alcohol intoxication.
+                    Short Hospital Course: Patient admitted for treatment of EtOH withdrawal following an attack."""]

 data = spark.createDataFrame(sample_texts, StringType()).toDF("text")